Bettvorleger/Dealership-AI/README.md

 Log into the Kubernetes cluster and applying the .yaml-files for the above mentioned containers.
 This results every pod (were the image pull policy is set accordingly) to check for a new image.
 Backend and frontend pods are also explicitly restarted.

+## MLFlow

+### Experiments:
+We concluded several experiments with different combinations from our three data sources.

+Due to a bug probably in the library of sklearn we weren't able to run the linear regression on the cluster, so with this method we were limited to train the model locally.
+Other methods like Lasso-Regression and ElasticNet-Regression did run on the cluster without problems.

+### Registered Model for Production:
+We decided to register a linear model which was trained with the static Autoscout24 data based on three metrics (mean_squared_error, mean_absolute_error, r2_score).